-The California Insurance Claims Fraud Prevention Act is a state law that helps whistleblowers stop fraud against private insurers and rewards them for doing so with a share of the funds recovered.
+The California Insurance Frauds Prevention Act is a state law that helps whistleblowers stop fraud against private insurers and rewards them for doing so with a share of the funds recovered.

 Under the law, whistleblowers who have information about fraud against private insurers can file a “qui tam” (whistleblower) lawsuit on behalf of the state against those individuals and entities that are committing fraud and recover funds for the state.

-The California Insurance Claims Fraud Prevention Act is modeled after the federal False Claims Act, which allows private citizens to file qui tam lawsuits on behalf of the federal government against entities engaged in fraud that causes financial damage to the government.
+The California Insurance Frauds Prevention Act is modeled after the federal False Claims Act, which allows private citizens to file qui tam lawsuits on behalf of the federal government against entities engaged in fraud that causes financial damage to the government.

 California is one of only two states that have laws that allow whistleblowers to file lawsuits alleging fraud against private insurers and recover funds from the fraudsters.
 Whistleblowers can be private individuals or even insurance companies themselves.
 The fraud schemes can involve healthcare bills, automobile claims, workers’ compensation claims, property insurance claims and more.
 The Illinois Insurance Claims Fraud Prevention Act is the other state law that is similar to the California statute.